Anilkumar18/ToneLibrary/README.md

 # Tone Framework

-A Swift package for working with AudioKIK and allows to perceive and filter tones (frequencies)
+A Swift package for working with AudioKit and allows to perceive and filter tones (frequencies)

 ## Requirements